Bachelor of Arts in History

 At Nyack College, a student majoring in history will learn not only the global scope of history from the ancient world to the present, but the history of Christianity as well.
 We will seek to understand the impact of the Christian faith on events, movements, and people throughout history.

 History majors have a wide ranging choice of topics to form their program of study.
 All students will take basic courses such as Introduction to Historical Research and two courses each in the American and Non-Western sequences.
 Each student is then able to build the remaining sections of his or her program from courses in American, Non-Western, or European selections as well as those in Christian history, women’s history, and the History of New York City (one of our most popular courses).

-The History major at Nyack College is designed for those seeking the enrichment found in the discipline of history and the preparation needed for the pursuit of a broad range of career and educational goals.
-History develops and hones various skills essential to a full life such as trained, rational thought, clear expression, and cultural respect and appreciation.
-Students graduating with a History degree will find many opportunities for advanced study leading to careers in history, political science, law, education, business, journalism, and ministry.
-The History department seeks to increase the student’s knowledge and understanding of the cultural, religious, political, economic, social and intellectual significance of both past and present civilizations.
-History majors who wish to pursue certification for Adolescent Education should consult with the coordinator of Adolescent Education.
+Nyack’s history major is designed for those seeking the enrichment found in the discipline of history and the preparation needed for the pursuit of a broad range of career and educational goals.
+The study of history develops and hones various skills essential to a full life, such as trained, rational thought, clear expression, and cultural respect and appreciation.
+Students graduating with a history degree will find many opportunities for advanced study and careers in history, political science, law, education, business, journalism, and ministry.